Yaseen549/pygrams/README.md

 Description:

-Add the description how the function works
+Add the description how the function works (or)

-or

-Write the complete program and the comments which explains the program Click
-<a href="https://github.com/Yaseen549/pygrams/issues/new">here to Request</a>
+Write the complete program and the comments which explains the program.
+Click <a href="https://github.com/Yaseen549/pygrams/issues/new">here to Request</a>
 </div>